jerryhwg/Kubernetes/liveness_readiness.md

 ## Readiness Probes

-when pos is created and start, it determines it's indeed ready
+It determines the pod indeed ready, when pod is created and start.

 http test - /api/ready